-Rear Admiral Richard T. Gromlich serves as the Commander of the Thirteenth Coast Guard District headquartered in Seattle, Washington.
-As District Commander, he is responsible for U.S. Coast Guard operations and personnel covering 4 states (Oregon, Washington, Idaho and Montana), more than 4,400 miles of coastline, 600 miles of inland waterways, and a 125 mile international maritime border with Canada.
+The Thirteenth Coast Guard District, headquartered in Seattle, WA, oversees U.S. Coast Guard operations and personnel covering four states (Oregon, Washington, Idaho, and Montana), more than 4,400 miles of coastline, 600 miles of inland waterways, and a 125 mile international maritime border with Canada.
 EPOQs from three Seattle area Coast Guard commands were recognized at the luncheon.
 The Coast Guard established the Enlisted Person of the Year (EPOY) program, which is fed by EPOQs from the preceding year, to recognize exemplary men and women from the active and reserve enlisted work force.